Why Long Duration Energy Storage Must Scale 50x by 2050

 Conclusion: The Path Forward

 The global transition to renewable energy cannot be realized without the widespread adoption of long duration energy storage.
 As renewable penetration increases, the need for reliable grid storage solutions will only grow.
-By scaling energy storage systems 50x by 2050, we can:
+With 50x scale of energy storage systems by 2050, it is possible:

 • Enhance energy security and grid reliability